Author – Sanket Jain

 There is no doubt that villages not only contribute to the agricultural GDP, but are also the pioneers of successful small scale industries.
-There is a drastic need to implement ‘smart village’ projects in a few villages in India.
+There is a drastic need to implement a few ‘smart village’ projects in a few villages in India.
 They can be made smart with a proper developmental plan that enhances the availability of drinking water and then escalates to the enhancement of several projects like sanitation, eco tourism and organic farming to name a few.

 Eckonirmitee, an organization that provides sustainable solutions in solid waste management, has begun implementing this new concept of smart villages in Maharashtra.
 The organization has proposed a 14-point development agenda for creating smart villages in India:

 - Physical connectivity – transportation

 - Digital connectivity – electronic delivery of services

 - Drainage & public sanitation

 - Energy access & renewable energy development